 (lunch on your own, meals are not provided)

 Snack Break for All Workshop Attendees

 MACUL 2023 will be give every attendee access to cutting edge tools, classroom resources and learning strategies for today’s technology driven schools.

 As an attendee, you will be able to learn, get inspired and grow from the following:

-The annual Michigan Association for Computer Users in Learning (MACUL) Conference will be held in Grand Rapids, MI from March 16-19, 2022.
-Yes, you read that right, we will be in person in Grand Rapids for the 46th Annual MACUL Conference.
+The annual Michigan Association for Computer Users in Learning (MACUL) Conference will be held in Detroit, MI from March 15-18, 2023.
+Yes, you read that right, we will be in person in Detroit after four years missing for the 47th Annual MACUL Conference.

 Dr. Joe Sanfelippo is the Superintendent of the Fall Creek School District in Fall Creek, WI.
 The Fall Creek School District was named an Innovative District in 2016 and 2017 by the International Center for Leadership in Education.
 Joe holds a BA in Elementary and Early Childhood Education from St. Norbert College, a MS in Educational Psychology from the University of Wisconsin-Milwaukee, a MS in Educational Leadership, and a PhD in Leadership, Learning, and Service from Cardinal Stritch University.
 Joe is also an adjunct professor in the Educational Leadership Department at Viterbo University.
 Joe has taught Kindergarten, 2nd Grade, and 5th Grade.
 He was also a school counselor and high school coach prior to taking on an elementary principal position in 2005.
 He has served as a principal in suburban and rural Wisconsin.